gisaia/aias/README.md

 - fetch the assets (e.g. copy/download)  (done by the driver)
 - transform the assets if necessary (e.g. create cog)  (done by the driver)
 - upload the assets
-- register the item in AEOPRS
+- register the item in AIRS

 As mentioned, the process is "driver" based.
-Each data source must have a compliant driver in order to be ingested in AEOPRS.
+Each data source must have a compliant driver in order to be ingested in AIRS.
 A driver has to
 - say whether it supports a given archive or not
 - identify the archive's assets to be fetched
 - fetch the assets
 - transform the assets
-- create an AEOPRS Item
+- create an AIRS Item

-A [driver](aeoprocesses/ingest/drivers/driver.py) must implement the following methods:
+A [driver](aproc/ingest/drivers/driver.py) must implement the following methods:

 ```python
     @staticmethod